Home Curb Appeal 18 Tips

 So you have a basic or generic door knob on your front door?
 If so, go big by investing in custom hardware for your front door.
 Make sure you choose a finish that will contract to the color of your door.
 Don’t stop with the door knob and handle, get a matching door knocker and kick plate.
 Our favorite place to get really beautiful door hardware is Restoration Hardware.
 You can get it all to match…even your mailbox.
 But your local hardware store is always a great place to support too.
 Just choose something that you love.

-So Wow…we have 18 projects listed here to boost your home’s curb appeal.
+So Wow…Your Home’s Curb Appeal 18 Tips listed here to boost your home’s curb appeal.
 That’s HUGE!
 The good news is that you can prioritize each of these and spread them out over a year or two to complete.
 Or you can tackle them all at once.
 With a little planning, you can do anything you put your mind to.
 Once your neighbors see the love you are putting into your home, you might just see your neighbors start to love on their home as well.
 An added benefit is that all these projects will boost your home values.
 But most of all, these projects will show the world that your home is a place where love resides.